 - Discomfort is a catalyst for growth.
 It makes us yearn for something more.
 It forces us to change, stretch, and adapt.

 - Discomfort is a sign we’re making progress.
 You’ve heard the expression, “no pain, no gain.”
 It’s true!
-When you push yourself to grow, you will experience discomfort.
+When you push yourself to grow, you will experience discomfort, but it will be worth it.